no-trbl-2-u/express-test/README.md

 the opened port after running your docker container..

-*Within your dockerfile, you'll have a line that reads* ``` EXPOSE: ${PORT} ``` *This is the open port you can use to access the express instance running inside your docker container*
+*Within your dockerfile, you'll have a line that reads* ``` EXPOSE: ${PORT} ``` *This is the open port you can use to access the express instance running inside your docker container.
+So when ran, replace "p" with ${PORT}*